bobalazek/lambot/README.md

 # Lambot

-This Bot could possibly catapult you to the moon, so you can start living your lambo lifestyle!

-**This repository is under heavy development and HAS NOT been used on live accounts yet.
-USE AT YOUR OWN RISK!**
+Experimental crypto trading bot that may or may not bring you closer to your lambo lifestyle.

-**Right now a v2 of this bot is being developed where I started from scratch, as I made some decisions at the begining that are hard to solve without a complete rewrite or are plain wrong (like using JS numbers, instead of BN), but the repository will still stay online, so I can salvage bits from it.**
+**Right now a v2 of this bot is being developed where I started from scratch, as I made some decisions at the begining that are hard to solve without a complete rewrite or were just plain wrong.
+Still, the repository will still stay online, so I can salvage bits from it.
+Do NOT use it in production, because it was only ever used on a paper trading account!**

 Besides, it was mostly just a learning experience for me personally.
 If you want to use something in production, use [Freqtrade](https://www.freqtrade.io/en/stable/).